-The cost for the program for the Spring and Fall semester 2021 is € 9.975 per semester, and includes tuition, bench fee and cost of student accommodation (rent) for the duration of the research period (one semester).
+The cost for the program is € 10.500 per semester (Spring 2024 / Fall 2024), and includes tuition, benchfee and cost of student accommodation (rent) for the duration of the research period (one semester).
 The tuition fee also includes: a EuroScholars MidStay Program, a local orientation program, student ID-card and use of student and research facilities at the host institution (such as access to internet and access to libraries).

 Grants and funding

-We would like to draw your attention to our Grants and Funding page if you are still looking for funding opportunities.
+EuroScholars is offering grants, have a look at the Grants and Funding page for more detailed information and if you are still looking for other funding opportunities.